tommyheg/mockdraft/README.md

         -once value is found, store it
             -stored in Hashmap, passed into function
-                -or Hashmap is owned by the Simulator class, which is passed by reference in its constructor, so all the threads share it
+                -or Hashmap is owned by the Simulator class, which is passed by reference through its constructor, so all the threads share it
             -because of concurrency, need locks for this